basecom/FixturesPlugin/UPGRADE.md

 ```

 ### Fixture Loader (Impact: Low)
 All fixture are loaded from a `FixtureLoader` service.
-If you never directly accessed the loader and only used
-the build in trait and commands, you can ignore this section.
+If you never directly accessed the loader and only used the built-in trait and commands, you can ignore this section.

-We have completly rewrote the logic to define which fixtures are running.
-The fixture loader now takes in one
-argument: `$options`.
-Within this options object you can specify exactly how the fixture plugin loads fixtures:
+We have completely rewritten the logic to define which fixtures are executed.
+The fixture loader now accepts a single argument: `$options`.
+Within this options object, you can specify exactly how the fixture plugin loads fixtures:

 ```php
 readonly class FixtureOption